 'The most reckless thing I did was walk out of Macbeth mid-run at the National Theatre in 1973.
 People were furious with me, but it was the best thing I could have done for myself.
 I decided that I wasn't cut out for the theatre at all.
 I wasn't good at Shakespeare and I didn't fit in.
 I felt greasy and dirty.

 'People said, "You can't leave the theatre," but I wanted a different life.
 The stage is boring.
 I look at my contemporaries like Judi Dench and they are much more skilled than me.
 Judi said the best part about doing a play is getting the phone call from the director - "They want me, this is it!
-This is it!
+This is it!"

 'But then the reviews come out and you think, "God, I've got another nine weeks of this with the same routine: Can I have my keys to the dressing room?
 "Yes."
 Any mail?
 "No." And you go on stage and there's traffic outside and then cheery dressers come in saying, "Cup of tea?"...
 How about a nice open razor?'